Can a couple survive infidelity? Can a relationship go back to normal after cheating?

 From getting over being cheated on to healing your relationship, you’ll need to learn clear, honest, non-accusatory communication that gives you both a chance to be heard and validated.

 The ones where both parties want the relationship to recover, and are willing and able to get back in touch with their love for and commitment to each other.

 You can get through this.
 You can heal.
 But you both need to be in it 100%.
 If you can both say for certain that you want your relationship to heal and you want to be happy together, your relationship has a chance.

 There are going to be some awkward conversations

 You’ll need to get comfortable with each other’s feelings.
-You’re going to be hearing, and expressing, some difficult things, and that will be painful.
-But if you can learn to speak kindly and listen to your partner, you can get through it and heal together.
+You’re going to be hearing and expressing some difficult things, and that will be painful.

 It doesn’t have to be all doom and gloom

-When you’re working on healing from infidelity, it can quickly start feeling like that’s all your marriage is about these days.
+When you’re working on healing from infidelity, it can quickly start feeling like that is what all your marriage is about these days.
 And that’s no place to be.

 Give yourselves permission to have fun again.
 Finding a new hobby or project to do together, or arranging regular fun date nights, will remind you how good things can be between you and spur you to keep healing together.